Heterogeneous multiscale methods for rough-wall laminar viscous flow: Abstract

 \section{Abstract}

-We develop numerical multiscale methods for viscous boundary layer flow.
-The goal is to derive effective boundary conditions, or wall laws, through high resolution simulations localized to the boundary coupled to a coarser simulation in the domain interior.
-The multiscale framework is analyzed in the context of laminar flow over a rough boundary.
-Asymptotic analysis shows that, up to a small perturbation, the method recovers the slip constant in the wall law derived from periodic homogenization theory.
-Numerical experiments illustrate the utility of the method for more general roughness patterns and fair field flow conditions.
+We develop numerical multiscale methods for viscous fluid flow over a rough boundary.
+The goal is to derive effective boundary conditions, or wall laws, through high resolution simulations localized to the boundary coupled to a coarser simulation in the domain interior following the framework of the heterogeneous multiscale method.
+Rigorous convergence of the coupled system is shown in a simplified setting.
+Numerical experiments illustrate the utility of the method for more general roughness patterns and far field flow conditions.